sachagavino/dsharp_radmc3d/README.md

 ```
 $python dsharp_radmc3d.py -fig only
 ```
---> The user assume opacity tables exist and wants to display a figure.
+--> Opacity tables already exist and the user wants to display the figure.